StefanVermeent/WMC/0_pilot_study/preregistration.md

 sample consists of participants who indicated their current perceived socio-economic status (SES) to be relatively low (between 1 and 4 on a 10-point scale), and 50% consists of participants who have a high perceived SES (between 5 and 10).
-The experiment is expected to take 30 minutes on average and participants will be paid 3.75 pounds.

 ### Q2.
 Sample size

 Our target sample size is 500 people.
-We oversample with 50 participants to account for people who fail inclusion criteria or encounter technical issues for a total of 550 participants.
+Based on previous experiences with similar online studies, we expect to exclude around 50 participants who fail inclusion criteria or encounter technical issues.
+Therefore, we sample a total of 550 participants.

 ### Q3.
 Sample size rationale